 After graduating from Cornell she received a fellowship from the Andrew W. Mellon Foundation to conduct research at the Sherman Fairchild Center for Objects Conservation at the Metropolitan Museum of Art.
 At the Metropolitan she conducted research on the use of metallurgical byproducts as glass colorants.
 She was awarded a Samuel H. Kress Foundation grant to continue this work into a third year.
 Dr. Mass spent 1998-2001 as an assistant professor in the Art Conservation Department at The State University of New York College at Buffalo.
 During this time she continued her research on ancient Roman and Egyptian glassmaking practices, and began her studies in glassmaking in late antiquity Venice.
-She was awarded a Gladys K. Delmas Foundation grant to assist with this project.
+She was awarded a Gladys K. Delmas Foundation grant to conduct a portion of this research in Torcello, Italy.

 In the fall of 2001 she joined Winterthur’s Conservation Department and became an affiliated faculty member for WUDPAC.
-In her role as Senior Scientist in Winterthur’s Scientific Research and Analysis Laboratory, she has conducted research on Pennsylvania German sulfur inlaid and painted furniture, fraktur, and confocal x-ray fluorescence microscopy.
-Dr. Mass has contributed to the field as an associate editor for the Journal of the American Institute for Conservation (2002-2005), and as an editor of Materials Issues in Art and Archaeology (2001-2005).
-She also served on the nominating committee for the American Institute for Archaeology’s Pomerance Award for scientific contributions to archaeology (2000-2005), and has taught several short courses in instrumental analysis of objects of art for mid-career conservators and appraisers (2003 and 2006, AIC Analytical Techniques in Conservation).
-She has published many articles on her research in both the art conservation and materials science literature and has presented the results of her research at dozens of professional meetings and universities worldwide.
-Her teaching interests include instrumental methods of analysis and the inorganic chemistry of museum objects.
+In her role as Senior Scientist in Winterthur’s Scientific Research and Analysis Laboratory, she conducted research on Pennsylvania German sulfur inlaid furniture, fraktur, and painted furniture.
+She also published on weathervane finish analysis, elemental depth profiling of paintings using confocal x-ray fluorescence microscopy, and the degradation of cadmium- and arsenic-based artists’ pigments.
+Dr. Mass has contributed to the field as a co-organizer of two Gordon Research Conferences in Cultural Heritage Science, as an Associate Editor for the Journal of the American Institute for Conservation, and as an editor of Materials Issues in Art and Archaeology.
+She has also taught several short courses in instrumental analysis of objects of art for mid-career conservators and appraisers both in the U.S. and the Netherlands.

 Image: WUDPAC affiliated assistant professor Jennifer Mass at Cornell University's High Energy Synchrotron Source, examining a Rembrandt School painting from the collection of Cornell University's Herbert F. Johnson Museum of Art prior to imaging.
 (Image courtesy the Johnson Museum.)